astronomer/astro-provider-ray/docs/index.rst

 - Data Engineering
 - Data Science/ML/AI

-While Airflow excels at data engineering tasks through its extensive plugin ecosystem, it faces limitations when dealing with large-scale ETL(100s GB to PB scale) or AI tasks such as fine-tuning & deploying LLMs etc.
+While Airflow excels at data engineering tasks through its extensive plugin ecosystem, it generally relies on external systems when dealing with large-scale ETL(100s GB to PB scale) or AI tasks such as fine-tuning & deploying LLMs etc.

-This provider helps solve several technical usecases that ML platform teams encounter on a daily basis.
+Ray is a particularly powerful platform for handling large scale computations and this provider makes it very straightforward to orchestrate Ray jobs from Airflow.

 .. image:: _static/architecture.png
    :alt: Alternative text for the image